RideWise

 The data is clear: having a convenient, affordable ride home saves lives.

 A ride home after drinking isn't an expense — it's an investment in your safety, your record, and other people's lives.
-At $15–$70, even a surge-priced Uber costs 99.5% less than a DUI.
+At $15–$70, even a surge-priced Uber costs roughly 99% less than the $10,000–$15,000 a DUI typically runs.
 Plan ahead, compare both apps, and never risk driving impaired.
 Use our free fare comparison tool to estimate your ride home cost before you head out.

 Ready to start saving?